 - After two days, put the ginger beer in the refrigerator (this will chill your beverage and halt fermentation).

 - As soon as it's cold enough for you, run it through a strainer or some cheese cloth, and enjoy!

-- You have options!
-I love the taste, so I often drink it straight - lots of people do.
+- Straight Up: I love the taste of this ginger beer just as it is, so I often drink it straight—lots of people do.
 You should at least try it alone before you go mixing it with other things.

-- You can mix the ginger beer with beer or ale to make an English shandy.
+- English Shandy.
+You can mix the ginger beer with beer or ale to make an English shandy.

-- Add vodka and lime juice, and you've got a "Moscow Mule."
+- Moscow Mule: Add vodka and lime juice, and you've got a "Moscow Mule."